pluginsGLPI/doc/source/formcreator/configuration.rst

 Questions
 ---------

-After the creation of a form, create fields for for the user to fill out.
+After the creation of a form, create fields for the user to fill out.

 .. image:: images/question_creation.png